supervisely/developer-portal/app-development/apps-with-gui/video-player.md

 <figure><img src="https://user-images.githubusercontent.com/79905215/212617178-2781f7a8-f380-480e-a07b-2f2d4c95724f.png" alt=""></figure>

-## Introduction
+## Overview

 When developing applications for working with video, a simple player is often need to play the source or any results video.
-If working with frames is not required, then using a more powerful Video widget will be unnecessary.
-For this case, the Video Player widget is suitable, which includes a built-in player supported in most versions of popular browsers.
+If working with frames is not required, then using a more powerful `Video` widget will be unnecessary.
+For this case, the `Video Player` widget is suitable, which includes a built-in player supported in most versions of popular browsers.
 In this tutorial, we will introduce you into how to use **`Video Player`** widget in Supervisely app.

 **Function signature**